 Please complete this important survey to help us learn more about you and support your connections with relevant campus resources.
 This survey will take about 20 minutes to complete.

 You may pick up your student ID and RTD CollegePass (if eligible) during Orientation.
-Please review the photo requirements within 15 days of acceptance.
-The deadline to submit a photo in order to have your bus pass ready for Orientation is December 15th.
-If you are unable to submit a photo prior to Orientation, you may have your photo taken that day.
-Note that this will significantly delay the processing of your student ID and RTD CollegePass.
+The deadline to submit a photo in order to have your bus pass ready for Orientation is August 12th.

 Naropa University’s mission commits us to providing an educational and professional setting that promotes and delivers an environment free of all forms of discrimination, including sexual misconduct, and relationship violence.